itissid/drop_webdemo/README.md

 - No -> Fix the code and error on local host and go to step 4.
 - Yes -> Go to next step.

 6. For the final step to test my web app, I used the local .`env.local` file with all the environment variables set that I used for local testing for running the test server in the docker container.
+Modify it as needed and run:
 ```
 ./docker_test_local_dev.sh
 ```